 If a cavity gets out of hand, a root canal operation can be the only way to save the tooth.
-Our team at Kootenay Family Dental uses state-of-the-art practices to ensure your comfort during a root canal operation.
+Our team at Kootenay Family Dental does our best to ensure your comfort during a root canal operation.

 Average procedure time: 1–2 hours

 When a cavity progresses too far, it can begin to affect the root of a tooth – and eventually, the pulp (the inner nerves and blood vessels) can become infected.
 When that happens, a root canal treatment is the best option to preserve the natural tooth.

 What is a root canal?

 At our Castlegar practice, a well-performed root canal is no less comfortable than a cavity filling.
 However, the process of a root canal is more complicated, and requires a longer sitting time.
 The infected pulp must be removed by our dentist, and the surrounding area cleaned to eliminate the risk of re-infection.
 A composite filling is used to fill the empty space, and finally, the outside of the tooth will be capped with a crown, to restore the tooth to its original state of function and appearance.

 If the infection has progressed too far to be treated with a root canal, other options exist to remedy the condition.
 Talk to us if you have any questions about root canal treatments, or if you think you need a root canal.